For information on the future of the footpath network throughout the City of Victor Harbor, please refer to the:

 - When footpath construction or reconstruction works are carried out beyond the normal works budget, Council will contribute to such paving by way of a refund of the labour cost of such works or carry out the work by use of its own workforce.
 In both instances, this will only occur when the applicant or adjoining landowner supplies the pavers of type consistent with Policy No. S5 and where any laying of such pavers conforms to established standards.

-- Paving will be regularly monitored for lifting and subsidance of pavers.
+- Paving will be regularly monitored for lifting and subsidence of pavers.
 Action to

 reinstate pavers to an even surface will be initiated as soon as practicable having regard to resource availability.